Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 ## sdpHandlers

-A set of [SdpHandlerFunction][86]s for manipulating SDP information.
+A set of [SdpHandlerFunction][55]s for manipulating SDP information.
 These handlers are used to customize low-level call behaviour for very specific environments and/or scenarios.
-They can be provided during SDK instantiation to be used for all calls.
+They can be provided during SDK instantiation to be used for all calls, or with the [call.setSdpHandlers][87] Call API post-instantiation.

 **Examples**